The problem of the repetitious number

 On the other hand, Prooftoys has a complete set of rules for reasoning, and it won’t goof if it gets a new kind of problem.

 There is a quite different breed of computer tool for solving typical textbook math problems, and they are called “computer algebra systems”.
 With one of them you may be able to just enter a statement of the problem, and it will crank out the answer.
-For many kinds of problems they are much more capable than Prooftoys, but you will not learn nearly as much about proper mathematical reasoning by using one, and they are not built to work collaboratively with the human user as Prooftoys is.
+For many kinds of problems they are much more capable than Prooftoys, but you will not learn nearly as much about proper mathematical reasoning by using one, and they are not built to work collaboratively with the human user as interactive proof assistants such as Prooftoys are.

 What’s next?